On the nature of screening in Voorn-Overbeek type theories: Introduction

 \section{Introduction}

-The earliest theory of phase separation between charged polyions was formulated by Voorn and Overbeek (VO) \cite{voorn1956}, specifically for a system composed of two oppositely-charged polyions.
-It continues to remain the basic conceptual underpinning of the phenomenon of complex coacervation \cite{Srivastava, Sing2020}, associated among other things with the origin of liquid-liquid phase coexistence phenomena in biology \cite{brangwynne2015, PERRY201986}.
+{While it was originally formulated in the context of phase separation between charged polyions, different variants of the Voorn-Overbeek (VO) theory \cite{voorn1956} still represent the basic conceptual underpinning of diverse phenomena ranging from the theory of phase separation in solutions of weakly charged polyelectrolytes \cite{Monica2004,Monica2004a}, swelling of charged gels \cite{Muthu2012,Muthu2021}, polyelectrolyte complex coacervates \cite{Srivastava, Sing2020,Wang2021}, as well as liquid-liquid phase coexistence phenomena in biology \cite{brangwynne2015, PERRY201986}.}

-Formally, the VO theory is anchored in the competition between the configurational entropy of charged polyions and electrostatic correlation attraction between them.
-The former is evaluated within the Flory-Huggins polymer mixing framework \cite{Teraoka}, while the latter is based on the Debye-H\" uckel dilute electrolyte theory \cite{muthu2002}.
+Formally, the VO theory is anchored in the competition between the configurational entropy of charged polyions and electrostatic correlation attraction between them, the former being evaluated within the Flory-Huggins polymer mixing framework \cite{Teraoka}, while the latter is based on the Poisson-Boltzmann (PB) electrolyte theory in the Debye-H\"{u}ckel (DH) approximation \cite{muthu2002}.
 The system is modelled as consisting of three components: water and two types of polyions, denoted by $p^+$ and $p^-$, of charge $\pm e N_{p^{\pm}}$, and degree of polymerization $N_{p^{\pm}}$.
 The monomers and water molecules are all assumed to have the same molecular volume, $v = a^3$.

-Components of the VO free energy are then assumed to have the following forms:
+The components of the VO free energy density, following the local density approximation where the inhomogeneities described only by the coordinate dependence of the densities, are then assumed to have the following forms:

 (i) The Flory-Huggins polymer solution free energy is given by \cite{Doi,Teraoka} \begin{widetext}